techConsul97/techConsul97-LBG---coding-challenge/README.md

 ## 2.Architecture

-The applicaton is constructed with on an MVVM Architecture that implements *clean architecture*.
+The application is constructed with on an MVVM Architecture that implements *clean architecture*.

 ## 3. Technologies used